bjiang0089/WolfWR/README.md

 ## Design Notes

 `Merchandise` and `productID` are the terms we were told to use.
 Throughout the code base, Merchandise and Product are used interchangeably to refer to the same thing.

+## Running the Program
+From the command line / terminal, navigate to the root directory of this project.
+To compile, run `mvn clean package`.
+To execute the program, run `java -jar target/CSC540-WolfWR-1.0.jar`.
+The program will give command line prompts to navigate through the program.

+To exit the program, return to the main menu.
+From staff views, press `0`.
+From the main menu, `q` will exit the program.